Jessica Marais: Career

 Her most recent screen appearance was in the 2020 film, Chasing Wonders.

 Personal life

 Marais was engaged to former Packed to the Rafters co-star James Stewart in 2009.
 However, in May 2015 Marais announced that she and Stewart had ended their 5-year engagement amicably.

 Marais and Stewart have one child.
 Marais was reported as saying she would return to work filming the second series of Magic City while Stewart would be the baby's full-time caregiver.

-Since 2020, Marais was working at a café in Sydney.
+In 2020, Marais was working at a café in Sydney.
 Her mother Karen died in 2020.
 Marais relocated to Perth in 2022.
 She lives in Mosman Park, having moved into the home of her late mother.

 Marais still has family living in her native South Africa, whom she visits.
 Her family live in Cape Town, Durban and across the border in Zimbabwe.